@Internal public class IcebergIO extends java.lang.Object

 necessarily write that meta-data to your table.
 Some light-weight filtering options are provided

-to accommodate such cases, allowing you to control what actually gets written (see drop
+to accommodate such cases, allowing you to control what actually gets written (see drop, keep, only}).

 Example write to dynamic destinations (pseudocode):